kreier/quartz/content/Blog/2024/11/Structure.md

+---
+date: 2024-11-21
+---

 I might have to use a folder.
+This is actually my third note in Obsidian from November 21st, 2024.

 And I can make lists:
 - First Point